 Singapore’s new Integrated Waste Management Facility (IWMF) will be the world’s largest energy recovery facility.
 The plant design is based on the most advanced waste-to-energy technology.
 By co-locating the facility next to a new water reclamation plant (Tuas WRP) it will be possible to achieve the highest energy efficiency and lowest greenhouse gas footprint.

 Crane automation and installation of new automated crane at waste-to-energy facility in Brescia

 To ensure that Danish inter-municipal waste management company Norfors can continue to receive municipal waste and produce CO2 neutral power and district heating to Northeast Zealand at its waste-to-energy facility, Norfors has replaced its existing units 1-3 with a new unit 5.

-The world’s population generates at least 1 billion tonnes of waste a year, according to the United Nations, and given the seriousness of our mounting disposal problems, we are hard-pressed to find viable and environmentally sound solutions.
+The world’s population generates at least 1 billion tonnes of waste a year, according to the United Nations.
+Given the seriousness of our mounting disposal problems, we are hard-pressed to find viable and environmentally sound solutions.

 Extension of Sysav in Malmö, Sweden – one of the largest waste-to-energy facilities in Northern Europe

 Lincolnshire’s Energy-from-Waste facility provides a sustainable way to dispose of residual waste that otherwise would end up in landfill.
 The cost-effective project also produces electricity and has the potential to supply heat to the local community.
 Ramboll has assisted the County Council as its lead technical advisor, providing fast-track services and results.

 ARGO is the first plant to receive the authorities’ approval since 2002 and is now establishing a new €175M waste-to-energy unit capable of meeting the capacity demands for thermal treatment of waste generated in its owner municipalities.